Oman_View of the Sayq canyon and plateau.

 From Nizwa, the former capital of the Sultanate of Oman, it takes around an hour to reach our holiday resort in the village of Al Aqur.
-Before reaching our destination, we take a road that passes through the old village and the oasis of Birkat al Mawz, then winds through a mineral landscape dotted with thorny scrubland that is popular with goats.
+Before reaching our destination, we take a road that passes through the old village and the oasis of Birkat al Mawz, then winds through a mineral landscape dotted with thorny scrub, much appreciated by the goats.

 Before tackling the twists and turns and the mountain proper, a police checkpoint verifies that we have a 4-wheel drive, which is compulsory for crossing the Jebel Al Akhdar mountains.

 Everything is in order and our driver can continue on his way, while keeping an eye out for oncoming traffic, because for some Omanis, the white lines are just decoration.
 We cross a few dry wadis where the vegetation becomes denser.
-The rest of the mountain alternates between rocky screes, almost desert-like expanses and huge military camps that are off-limits to photography.
+The rest of the mountain alternates between rocky screes, almost desert-like expanses and huge military camps that are forbidden to photograph.

-It may seem funny at first sight to see so many luxury homes in every village, but quality of life, along with education and health, is a priority for Sultan Qaboos, who has managed so well to lead his country into modernity while preserving it from its excesses.
-Tourists have clearly understood this, and more and more of them are discovering the country every year.
+It may seem funny at first sight to see so many luxury homes in every village, but quality of life, along with education and health, is a priority for Sultan Qaboos, who has been so successful in leading his country towards modernity while preserving it from its excesses.
+Tourists have clearly understood this, and every year more and more of them come to discover the country.
 Ranked second in the world in terms of security, the "Switzerland of the Middle East" is a haven of peace where visitors are treated with respect.

 An eco-friendly hotel

 We discovered the Sahab by Al Nahda hotel at lunchtime.
-It was early November and the temperature was still mild.
-Just enough time to put our suitcases down, and here we are on the garden side.
+It's early November and the temperature is still mild.
+Just enough time to put down our suitcases and here we are on the garden side.

 The hotel is clad in a predominantly brown limestone facing interspersed with ochre-coloured blocks, giving it a robust appearance in harmony with the dominant rocks of the Sultanate.
 Sometimes grey, sometimes sepia or white, depending on the amount of sunshine and the diversity of its mineral deposits.
 The vertical checkerboard pattern is repeated in the restaurant and lobby interiors.

-The rooms are arranged around the swimming pool and flowerbeds planted with cacti, olive trees and roses, and have their own private terrace.
+The rooms are arranged around the swimming pool and flowerbeds planted with cacti, olive trees and rose bushes, and have their own private terrace.

 Whatever the season, the temperature is mild and you can make the most of the outdoors.
 Even in summer, when the mercury often rises above 40°C to 45°C in Nizwa, it's easy to lose 10°C on the Sayq plateau.
 What's more, the nights here are cool, which is appreciated by the locals who come here on holiday.

 The pure air and absolute calm invite you to relax and unwind.
-In fact, the Emir of Qatar chose the plateau directly opposite the hotel to build a superb palace, which is currently being completed.
+The Emir of Qatar chose the plateau directly opposite the hotel to build a superb palace, which is currently being completed.

 Things to see and do

-The activities are in keeping with the area: hiking or mountain biking to discover the neighbouring villages, rock climbing, off-road 4X4, a siesta by the pool, and so on.
-Early risers can admire the sunrise over the mountain.
+The activities are in keeping with the area: hiking or mountain biking to discover the neighbouring villages, rock climbing, off-road 4X4, siestas by the pool, etc. Early risers can admire the sunrise over the mountain.

 We opted instead for the Uru spa, run by an excellent masseuse from Bhutan.
 The treatment oils are designed by Dr Mary Ann, a specialist in phytotherapy and wellness for the Al Nahda group.
 A much-appreciated hour of bliss after a day's walking!